 Animal experimentation: This study was performed in strict accordance with the recommendations in the Guide for the Care and Use of Laboratory Animals of the National Institutes of Health.
 The Institutional Animal Care and Use Committees of the University of Southern California, the University of California, Berkeley, and the University of Oregon approved all zebrafish (Danio rerio), three-spined stickleback (Gasterosteus aculeatus) and spotted gar (Lepisosteus oculatus) procedures, respectively.
 Protocol #10885 was approved by the Committee on the Ethics of Animal Experiments of the University of Southern California.

-- Didier Y R Stainier, Reviewing Editor, Max Planck Institute for Heart and Lung Research, Germany
+- Didier Y R Stainier, Max Planck Institute for Heart and Lung Research, Germany

 © 2016, Askary et al.

 This article is distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use and redistribution provided that the original author and source are credited.